 Of important note, Middletown is also a town of artists.
 Middletown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Middletown’s character.

+Middletown is a somewhat ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Asian.
-Important ancestries of people in Middletown include Irish, English, Italian, and European.
+Important ancestries of people in Middletown include Irish, English, Italian, and Polish.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Indic languages.